 A great business owner asks himself about the marketing dimension of every aspect of the business.
 Marketing is as much about the way the business goes about collecting its debts, or about the way people answer the telephones, or about its product warranty, as it is about the Facebook advertising campaign it’s running.

 In fact, it can be said, that any activity in the business that does not have a marketing dimension to it, is a waste and should be stopped immediately. (more about the basics of marketing here)

 When you learn to ask yourself about the marketing aspect to every decision you make, every system you develop and every action you take, every day, your business will flourish… I promise you.

-Now that you’ve finished Ten Priorities, find out more about yourself and take “The Entrepreneur Type Survey”
+Now that you’ve finished Ten Priorities, find out more about the common experiences of being overwhelmed and stuck in business

 Marketing is about creating opportunities to sell your stuff.
 As such, I fervently believe that:

 That’s why, if you want to grow your business, you must analyse every aspect of your business.

 Yes, marketing is about branding, advertising campaigns, social media and your website, but it’s also about how you answer the phone, your pricing policies and ensuring your customers are happy with what you sell them.
 It’s about how you dress, how you present your quotes, your PR strategies and your warranty return policies.